Runts

 Runts are crunchy candies sold by Ferrara Candy Company.
-First seen on the market in 1982, the candies are in the shape, color, and flavor of a selection of fruits.
+Introduced in 1982 by The Willy Wonka Candy Company, the candies are in the shape, color, and flavor of a selection of fruits.
 Runts have a hard candy shell with a compressed dextrose center (similar to the consistency of SweeTarts).

 Flavor changes

 Since its introduction, Runts has offered four flavor assortments.